jaimemartinezd/Edabit_Python/README.md

-# 🚀 Edabit Python Problems
+# 🚀 Python Problems

-This repository contains solutions to **Edabit** challenges in **Python**.
+This repository contains solutions to **Python** challenges.
 The exercises are organized by difficulty levels and cover various programming concepts, logic, and data structures.

 ## 📌 Difficulty Levels